rafaelaqfc/Final-Project-SQL/cleaning_data.md

 SELECT product_price
 	FROM all_sessions;

--- AS I ran into some issues with my query which was ran twice by mistake, I had to create a new table with the columns unit_price and product_price and import data on them to redo my mistake.
-Therefore, I decided to maintain the new table called "price" in the end and to connect it
+-- Obs.: AS I ran into some issues with my query above which was ran twice by mistake, I had to create a new table with the columns "unit_cost" and "product_cost" (previously called "unit_price" and "product_price" and import data again of them to redo my mistake.
+After creating the new table called "price" with those columns, I added to it 2 keys: the "full_visitor_id" (primary key) and "product_sku" (foreign key) with the INSERT INTO statement:

 CREATE TABLE price (
 	full_visitor_id VARCHAR,